 It is the levorotatory isomer of ketamine and is an FDA-approved drug for treating some mental health issues, such as treatment-resistant anxiety.
 It was approved in 2019 by FDA.

 This drug gives rapid relief to the recipients from depression and suicidal thoughts.
-It was suggested to be approved after a thorough analysis of five phases III trials.
+It was suggested to be approved after a thorough analysis of five phase III trials.
 Two of them exhibited positive results with considerable efficacy.
-The improvement in symptoms becomes evident after 72 hours, and it stays for many weeks.
+The improvement in symptoms becomes evident after 72 hours and stays for many weeks.

-It is sold in the market as a prescription medicine under the brand name Spravato.
+It is sold as a prescription medicine under the brand name Spravato.
 Since it is a controlled substance, it is provided to the patient in the presence of a medical health care provider in a proper medical setup.

-S-ketamine is a more potent drug and has more psychedelic effects than its other isomer.
+S-ketamine is more potent and has more psychedelic effects than its other isomer.
 Its potency is four times more than R-ketamine.
-Also, the dopaminergic and NMDA receptor affinity is also greater than its R-enantiomer.
+Also, the dopaminergic and NMDA receptor affinity is more significant than its R-enantiomer.

 This isomer of ketamine is not approved by FDA yet as an anti-depressant.

-But still, clinical trials and researches are in progress to prove it a useful drug to treat severe mental problems.
+But still, clinical trials and researches are in progress to prove it a valuable drug to treat severe mental problems.

-Its activity is weaker in the brain as compared to the S-ketamine.
-Therefore, it shows less dissociative effects than ketamine.
+Its activity is weaker in the brain as compared to S-ketamine.
+Therefore, it shows fewer dissociative effects than ketamine.

 But the good thing about this is that there will be less chance of drug abuse because it produces fewer hallucinogenic effects on the brain.

-It could be a more potent anti-depressant medicine than its mirror image molecule because it stays longer in your system and has the ability to re-form the damaged neural connections (synaptogenesis).
+It could be a more potent anti-depressant medicine than its mirror image molecule because it stays longer in your system and can re-form the damaged neural connections (synaptogenesis).

 Which Ketamine type is right for you?

-Ketamine works differently and faster than other anti-depressant treatments, but there are always concerns shown by new users before getting this treatment, and it is only fair because every person has different needs, and everybody also responds differently to this treatment.
+Ketamine works differently and faster than other anti-depressant treatments.
+Still, there are always concerns shown by new users before getting this treatment, and it is only fair because every person has different needs.
+Everybody also responds differently to this treatment.